 Join our team

-Do you enjoy working for a dynamic startup in an environment that values creativity, curiosity, and critical thinking?
-We are looking for future team members to expand both our machine learning/algorithms and our software development teams.
+- Do you enjoy working for a dynamic startup in an environment that values creativity, curiosity, and critical thinking?
+In order to support our development of disruptive AI-based navigation for the future of orthopaedic surgery, we are looking for:

 If that sounds like you and you’d like to apply or just find out more, please contact us at email@example.com